-Mallees (multi-branched eucalypts) seen throughout the reserve grow a large root system (lignotuber) to help them survive the harsh environment.
+Mallees (multi-branched eucalypts) that you can see here and throughout the reserve grow a large root system called a lignotuber needed to survive in this harsh environment.
 This is the rounded mass you can see at the base of the tree.
-If a fire burns the tree, it can quickly re-sprout from the lignotuber and grow again, often resulting in many trunks.
-See Photo inset.
-Note also the Rock Marker - look for them.
+Should a fire burn the tree, it can quickly re-sprout from the lignotuber, and continue to grow, often resulting in many trunks.